EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Introduction

-The efficiency of two correctly generated code snippets can be significantly different. \cref{fig:introduction} illustrates an example of such efficiency disparity with code generated by Copilot and GPT-4, respectively when tasked with merging two sorted arrays.
-Copilot generates a function that first concatenates the arrays and then applies a basic Bubble Sort algorithm.
-The code is technically correct but has a sub-optimal time complexity of \(O((n + m)^2)\) and space complexity of $O(n + m)$, where \(n\) and \(m\) are the array lengths.
-In contrast, GPT-4 generates a function that merges the arrays more efficiently, by systematically comparing and appending elements from each array, effectively combining them in a single pass.
-The time complexity of this method is \(O(n + m)\), reflecting a linear relationship with the sum of the lengths of the two arrays.
-Furthermore, its space complexity remains \(O(n + m)\).
-The disparity in efficiency demonstrated by \cref{fig:introduction} highlights the necessity to benchmark code generation models from the perspective of code efficiency.
+The efficiency of two correctly generated code snippets for the same task can vary significantly.
+Consider the example in Figure~\ref{fig:introduction}, where Copilot and GPT-4 are tasked with merging two sorted arrays.
+Copilot generates a function that concatenates the arrays and then applies a basic Bubble Sort algorithm.
+While functionally correct, this approach suffers from sub-optimal time complexity of \(O((n + m)^2)\) and space complexity of \(O(n + m)\), where \(n\) and \(m\) are the array lengths.
+In contrast, GPT-4 generates a function that efficiently merges the arrays by systematically comparing and appending elements from each array in a single pass.
+This method achieves a time complexity of \(O(n + m)\), exhibiting a linear relationship with the combined lengths of the arrays.
+Its space complexity remains \(O(n + m)\).
+The disparity in efficiency highlighted in Figure~\ref{fig:introduction} underscores the critical need to benchmark code generation from the perspective of code efficiency.

-Intuitively, one might consider employing existing code generation correctness benchmarks such as HumanEval, MBPP, and APPS to benchmark code efficiency.
-However, these datasets have several limitations in assessing efficiency.
-First, the coding tasks are often simple tasks that can be completed with short code snippets.
-This simplicity often leads to indistinguishable efficiency across different code generation models.
-Second, many tasks in these datasets are not efficiency-critical, and the reported efficiency issues would be less significant than with efficiency-critical tasks.
-Third, these datasets lack extensive and varied test cases that can thoroughly assess code efficiency under varied and substantial computational loads.
+While being intuitive, using existing code generation benchmarks like HumanEval~\cite{chen2021evaluating} and MBPP~\cite{Austin2021ProgramSW} to assess code efficiency has several limitations.
+These efforts primarily focus on correctness, often featuring simple tasks solvable with short code snippets.
+This simplicity can lead to indistinguishable efficiency across different LLMs, making it difficult to discern meaningful differences in their performance.
+Furthermore, most tasks are not inherently efficiency-critical, making any observed efficiency discrepancies less significant.
+Finally, these benchmarks lack comprehensive and diverse test cases that can thoroughly evaluate code efficiency under varying and substantial computational loads.
+Consequently, they are inadequate for assessing the efficiency of code generation.